-Under the Canadian constitution, the legal raison d'être of the census is to determine representation in the House of Commons; after each decennial census a redistribution of seats in the House, following the course of the movement of population, is made in the manner described on pp. 73-76 of this volume.
+Under the Canadian constitution, the legal raison $d^2 \hat{e} tre$ of the census is to determine representation in the House of Commons; after each decennial census a redistribution of seats in the House, following the course of the movement of population, is made in the manner described on pp. 97-100 of this volume.
 (See also pp. 72-74 of the 1924 Year Book.)
-But the census, especially since the introduction of methods of mechanical tabulation, has become far more than a counting of heads; it is a great periodical stock-taking of the people and their affairs, designed to show as fully as possible the stage which has been reached in the progress of the nation.
-Thus the numbers, local distribution, age, sex, racial origin, nationality, language, religion, education, housing and occupations of the people, severally constitute investigations of enormous importance, to which all the continuous and routine statistics collected in the ordinary course of administration must be related if their importance is to be realized.
-The census, in fine, rounds out and completes the scheme of information upon which the government relies in conducting the affairs of the country.
+But the census, especially since the introduction of methods of mechanical tabulation, has become far more than a mere counting of heads.
+It is a great periodical stock-taking of the people and their affairs, designed to show as fully as possible the stage which has been reached in the progress of the nation.
+Thus the numbers, local distribution, age, sex, racial origin, nationality, language, religion, education, housing and occupations of the people, severally constitute investigations of enormous importance, to which all the continuous and routine statistics collected in the ordinary course of admiuistration must be related if their importance is to be realized.
+The census, in fine, rounds out and completes the scheme of information upon which the Government relies in conducting the affairs of the country.

 On account of the requirements as to parliamentary representation and the payment of provincial subsidies, which are based on population, the Canadian census is taken on the de jure principle; i.e., each person is counted as belonging to the locality in which he is regularly domiciled, irrespective of where he may be at the date of the enumeration.
-Under the de facto method each individual is counted as belonging to the locality where he is found on the census date.
+Under the de facto method adopted in the United Kingdom each individual is counted as belonging to the locality where he is found on the census date.
 The de facto method is undoubtedly simpler, but the de jure plan better portrays the permanent condition of the population.
-The chief difficulty in its application is found in connection with holiday resorts, in the segregation of "visitors" and the tracing of "absentees"; a date prior to the opening of the holiday season is accordingly chosen for the date of the census.
-In the Canadian procedure, students and inmates of hospitals are assigned to their home localities, while inmates of prisons, jails, etc., are counted where found.
+The chief difficulty in the application of the latter method is found in connection with holiday resorts, in the segregation of "visitors" and the tracing of "absentees"; a date prior to the opening of the holiday season is accordingly chosen for the date of the census.
+In the Canadian census, students and inmates of hospitals are assigned to their home localities, while inmates of prisons, jails, lunatic asylums, etc., are counted where found.